SHOP AMAZONSMILE AND SUPPORT OUR SCHOOL

 NEW FORMAT FOR STUY PA BULLETIN (NEWSLETTER)

 Our Stuy PA Bulletin will transition to a new format.
 Parents will receive a PA Newsletter mailed to their home addresses four times during the school year.
-The first Newsletter should arrive during the first week of October 2015.
+The second Newsletter should arrive in mid December.
 The PA Executive Board made this decision due to the outdated nature of print information, as well as the costs involved.
 E-news and Online websites have been able to deliver timely and effective communication for our Stuy community.
 Please note there will no longer be advertisements offered in the newsletter.